 Preventative surgery (prophylactic mastectomy) may also prevent breast cancer.
 Bilateral prophylactic mastectomy is the removal of both breasts in order to prevent breast cancer.
-Women with a strong family history of BRCA1 or BRCA2 mutations may choose to have bilateral prophylactic mastectomy in order to lower their risk of developing breast cancer.
+Women with a strong family history and BRCA1 or BRCA2 mutations may choose to have bilateral prophylactic mastectomy in order to lower their risk of developing breast cancer.

 Additional Information on Breast Cancer

 For more information about Breast Cancer, please consider the following: